RohanShukla23/cifar10-classifier/README.md

 ---

-## 🤝 Contributing
+## 🤝 contributions
-Found a bug?
-Want to add a new model?
-Awesome!
+found a bug? want to add a new model? great!
 1. Fork the repo
 2. Create a branch (`git checkout -b cool-new-feature`)
 3. Commit your changes